What is Coworking?

 Delhi NCR, as opposed to Bangalore, has the least variation in coworking prices in India.
 Prices range from INR 4,900 to INR 12,600.

 Tech and other meetup groups are always looking for new spaces to gather.
-Many coworking spaces open their doors once a month or so to a meetup group.
+Many shared office spaces open their doors once a month or so to a meetup group.
 This is a great way to attract new members and show off the coworking space.

-Tech Talks are organised at coworking spaces.
-This is done by getting involved with a local developer.
-It is a good idea to center each event around a different time, or even a different type of catering.
+Tech Talks are organised at shared office spaces.
+It is a good idea to centre each event around a different time or even a different type of catering.

-Many coworking spaces partner up with a local business and host a weekend hackathon.
-The local business is perhaps owned by someone who is a member of the coworking space.
+Many shared office spaces partner up with local businesses and host a weekend hackathon.
+The local business is perhaps owned by someone who is a member of the shared office space.

-Coworking Spaces are the thing of the future.
-Freelancers, startups and large organizations are all flocking to coworking spaces due to the multiple benefits that they offer.
+Shared Office Spaces are the thing of the future.
+Freelancers, startups and large organizations are all flocking to shared office spaces spaces due to the multiple benefits that they offer.
 With the boom in startup culture, the growth of coworking spaces is bigger than ever.

-Coworking spaces are the perfect centers of collaboration and cooperation that help individuals and organizations grow their business through networking and by reducing costs.
+Coworking spaces are the perfect centres of collaboration and cooperation that help individuals and organizations grow their business through networking and by reducing costs.